-Community-Based Learning (CBL) brings together students, faculty, and community organizations to work on projects that provide intellectually rich experiences for students and tangible benefits to the greater community.
+Community-Based Learning (CBL) is the practice of bringing together students, faculty and community organizations to work on projects that provide intellectually rich experiences for students and tangible benefits to the greater community.

 Every semester over 1,000 students from all five colleges participate in a form of community-based learning.
 Service learning courses, internships at local non-profits and community-based research actively engage students, faculty and staff with the greater community.

 The Five College Committee for Community Based Learning is a group of faculty and professional staff from all five colleges who work together to improve the quality of engagement Five College students have in local communities and expand the number of community-based learning opportunities available.